HorvathLab/NGS/scSNViz/README.md

 ```
 If the above fails due to rate limits, try generating a GitHub Personal Access Token (PAT), add it into your environment and then run again.

-Yet another way to try getting the above to work is to configure R to use the Windows Internet API for download:
+Another way to do this is to configure R to use the Windows Internet API for download:

 ```
 options(download.file.method = "wininet")   # can try other methods such as 'libcurl', 'wget', etc.